Are applicants still required to put their address on a resume?

 The strongest argument for including your address is so that you will show up in location-specific recruiter searches.

-Recruiters want to know where you’re located.
-Why?
-Because they often search for local candidates first.
 If you’ve made your resume searchable on job sites but have not included your location, it’s likely you haven’t been contacted by recruiters.

 In fact, the best way to improve your resume overall is by updating and optimizing it for ATS.
 This is a computer software program that most companies use today to sort and filter job applications.
 When you submit your application, it doesn’t go to a hiring manager – it goes directly into an ATS database.
-Over 97% of Fortune 500 companies use ATS to simplify their hiring process and sort through resumes quickly and efficiently.
+Over 98% of Fortune 500 companies use ATS to simplify their hiring process and sort through resumes quickly and efficiently.

-Using free tools like Jobscan’s Resume Scanner (seen below) is the best way to immediately check how searchable your resume is for recruiters.
+Using free tools like Jobscan’s resume scanner (seen below) is the best way to immediately check how searchable your resume is for recruiters.
 Just upload your resume and job description, and you’ll have results in seconds.

 Read more: How to Write a Resume for Today’s Job Market